Dominique Othenin-Girard

-Dominique Othenin-Girard (born 13 February 1958) is a Swiss-French film director, producer and screenwriter.
-He is known for films such as Halloween 5: The Revenge of Michael Myers, The Crusaders and After Darkness which was nominated for a Golden Bear Award.
+Dominique Othenin-Girard (born 13 February 1958) is a Swiss-French film director.
+He is known for directing such films as After Darkness (1985), which was nominated for a Golden Bear Award, and Halloween 5: The Revenge of Michael Myers (1989), as well as for directing the television miniseries The Crusaders (2001).
 Othenin-Girard is also active in promoting awareness for Down syndrome.

 Early years

 Dominique Othenin-Girard was born in 1958 in Le Locle, Neuchâtel, Switzerland, to French painter Ivan Othenin-Girard and Sonia Calame.
 His early years were spent traveling to lands that were in culturally different from his native Switzerland; first for an extended stay in Greece and then to live in Iran where his father established the Fine Arts Program in Tehran.
 At 7 years old he returned to Switzerland with his mother, brother and sister, where he remained until going to the United States as an exchange student when he was 16 years old.
 He began studying photography and was accepted at the London Film School.